department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/we-us-you.md

 <div class="do-dont__do">
 <h3 class="do-dont__heading">Like this</h3>
 <div class="do-dont__content" markdown="1">
+__Identify the audience as needed, while still using "you" and "your"__

   If you're a dependent family member of a Veteran or service member, you can get career and educational counseling through VR&E.

   Veterans who own a small business may qualify for advantages when bidding on government contracts.
-Find out if you can register your Veteran-owned small business.
+Learn more and register your Veteran-owned small business.

 </div>
 </div>